pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Contribute @ <a href="https://github.com/pospi/talk-solidity-blockchain-intro">github.com/pospi/talk-solidity-blockchain-intro</a> (<tt>solidity-notes.md</tt>)

 ???
-Intro self; talk about how after a few years you realise it's all the same thing.
+Intro self; talk about how after a few years you realise software is all the same thing.
 This is no different, and if you think a little about what's going on there are reasons for all the weirdnesses.

 So hopefully you'll come out of this understanding a bit more about how blockchain computation is the same as regular computing, and how it's different.